-Chase Gregory is a Ph.D. candidate (ABD) in Literature and a Dissertation Fellow of Gender, Sexuality, and Feminist Studies at Duke University, with training in feminist studies, queer theory, popular culture studies, and twentieth-century US literature and culture.
-Her dissertation, Reading and Writing As/if: Literary Criticism and Identity, argues that the moment in which queer theory emerges in the academy—a moment overshadowed by the specter of AIDS—produced a new mode of criticism that simultaneously disrupts and employs commonly held notions of identity in order to make space for more ambiguous ways of critical reading and writing.
+Dr. Gregory is an Assistant Professor of English at Bucknell University with training in feminist studies, queer theory, popular culture studies, and twentieth-century US literature and culture.
+She holds a Ph.D. in Literature along with Certificate in Gender, Sexuality, and Feminist Studies from Duke University, and a B.A. in English and American Studies from Tufts University.
+Her current book project, Reading and Writing As/if: Literary Criticism and Identity, argues that the moment in which queer theory emerges in the academy—a moment overshadowed by the specter of AIDS—produced a new mode of criticism that simultaneously disrupts and employs commonly held notions of identity in order to make space for more ambiguous ways of critical reading and writing.

 Chase is the author of multiple peer-reviewed articles tackling various topics, all of which find common ground in their queer and feminist commitments and methodology.
 Her latest publication, “Critics on Critics: Queer Bonds” (GLQ 25:1), explores queer sociality in the academy.
 She has published two other articles, one on Monique Wittig’s lesbian science fiction novel Les Guérilléres for Feminist Spaces (2016), and one on queer theory’s anti-social thesis and comics for Comics Studies Journal (2012).
 An upcoming article, to be published in the next issue of d i f f e r e n c e s, reads Alison Bechdel’s second graphic memoir alongside Winicottian and Lacanian theories of motherhood.